 I entered the professional world of architecture in 2016 after finishing my M.Arch at Iowa State University.
 My undergraduate degree was a Bachelor of Design in Architecture with a minor in Housing Studies from the University of Minnesota.
 Throughout my academic career my focus has been on the human factor in design and I'm particularly interested in how the built environment affects the people who inhabit it and vice versa.
 I love to travel and try to make as many pilgrimages as I can to architectural landmarks all over the world!

-If you've procrastinated, now is your last chance to enter your design in the 2020 A’ Design Award Competition - the final call for entries ends February 28th, 2020 for an opportunity to showcase your work to a global audience.
-The international competition was "born out of the desire to underline the best designs and well-designed products" of designers, architects, and innovators from all design fields.
+If you've been debating whether to submit your work to the 2021 A’ Design Award Competition, now is the time!
+This is your last chance to enter your design, because the final call for entries ends February 28th, 2021.
+The international A' Design Awards give designers an opportunity to showcase their work to a global audience, whether you're a designer, architect, or an innovator from any other design field.
 Among other design competitions and awards, the A' Design Award stands out for its exceptional scale with over 100 design categories.

-For a chance to showcase your work to a global audience, now is the time to enter your design for an A’ Design Award.
+If you’ve been procrastinating, now is your last chance to enter your design for an A’ Design Award before the deadline on February 28.
 The international competition was "born out of the desire to underline the best designs and well-designed products" of designers, architects, and innovators from all design fields.
 Among other design competitions and awards, the A' Design Award stands out for its exceptional scale with over 100 design categories.

-The A’ Design Award’s annual Accolades reward the top designers worldwide in all design disciplines.
-It is a peer-reviewed, anonymously judged international award whose aim is to provide a platform for these designers to showcase their work and products to a global audience.
-This year's edition is still open for entries; designers can register their submissions here today!
+The A’ Design Award was "born out of the desire to underline the best designs and well-designed products."
+It is an international award whose aim is to provide designers, architects, and innovators from all design fields with a platform to showcase their work and products to a global audience.
+This year's edition is now open for entries; designers can register their submissions here.